fleetdm/fleet/docs/Using-Fleet/Fleet-UI.md

 Queries in Fleet allow you to ask a multitude of questions to help you manage, monitor, and identify threats on your devices.

-If you're just starting out and unsure of what to ask, head to Fleet's [query library](https://fleetdm.com/queries) of common queries.
+If you're unsure of what to ask, head to Fleet's [query library](https://fleetdm.com/queries).
+There you'll find common queries that have been tested by members of our community.

 How to create a query: